Amalan-ConStat/PresidentialElection/Year1982/Election1982.md

     ##               ColNames    V1
     ## 1: Mr.J.R.
 Jayawardene 44775

-If we consider the 9 vote defecit and 5 votes extra clearly there is a 4 vote defecit.
+If we consider the 9 vote deficit and 5 votes extra clearly there is a 4 vote deficit.
 This matches our final conclusion that the Total vote count for J.R Jayawardane is 3450815.

 ## Comparing final tally votes of Mr.H.S.R.B.K.
 Kobbekaduwa